JuiceDollar/smartContracts/DEPLOYMENT_TODO.md

 - Uses a centralized sequencer (less MEV risk)
 - Does not support Flashbots RPC endpoints
 - Has lower transaction volume (lower front-running incentive)

+The config file was never actually using Flashbots - just legacy naming from Ethereum days.

 **Security Alternatives for Citrea:**
 - Deploy during low network activity periods